Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 	Steffen Schwenke <schwenke@burg-halle.de>

-allows up to 7 Multisystem joysticks connected to the parallel port.
+allows up to 7 Multisystem joysticks connected to the woke parallel port.
 In Steffen's version, there is support for up to 5 buttons per joystick.
-However, since this doesn't work reliably on all parallel ports, the turbografx.c driver supports only one button per joystick.
+However, since this doesn't work reliably on all parallel ports, the woke turbografx.c driver supports only one button per joystick.
 For more information on how to build the interface, see: